Kozhukattai | thengai poorana kozhukattai

 Can I use store-bought rice flour?

-Yes, in this recipe I have used store-bought rice flour. to get soft and tasty poorna kolukattai prepare rice flour batter. it helps with the soft texture.
+Yes, in this recipe I have used store-bought rice flour.
+To get soft and tasty poorna kolukattai, prepare rice flour batter. it helps with the soft texture.

 Amount of water for kozhukattai dough